Mass media in Albania: Television broadcasting

 Television is the most influential medium in Albania.
 The country hosts 3 public TV networks (one of which broadcasts by satellite to Albanian-language communities in neighboring countries) and more than 60 private TV stations; cable TV service is available (2010); Besides the public service broadcaster RTSH, nationwide TV channels include Top Channel, TV Klan, and Vizion Plus.
 Some national channels now defunct include: TVA, Albanian Screen, and Agon Channel.
-Tirana-based channels are mainly all news or music format and include Ora News, News24, Top News, A1 Report, ABC News, UTV, SuperSonic, BBF, Channel 1, and TeleSport.
+Tirana-based channels are mainly all news or music format and include Ora News, News24, Top News, A1 Report, ABC News, UTV, Super Sonic TV, BBF, Channel 1, and TeleSport.

 Many Albanians watch Rai and ANT1 Greece via terrestrial reception.
 TV5Monde Europe is also available as foreign relay.

 Television was first introduced in 1960.
 The state-owned RTSH dominated the Albanian broadcasting field up to the mid-1990s, a period when privately owned radio and TV stations started to occupy the vastly empty Albanian frequencies.

 Albania has also been a broadcasting centre for its neighbouring countries, with Klan Kosova (for Kosovo), Klan Macedonia and Alsat M (for North Macedonia) and defunct Agon Channel Italia (for Italy).

 Transition to DTV broadcasting is stalling.

 In the early 2000s, Albanians living in the United States had created the first IPTV platform in North America and later in Europe to stream Albanian TV content to all Albanians living in the United States and Canada.
 It was launched as an alternative for Albanian expats living abroad to view content from Albania, Kosovo, Montenegro and Macedonia.